 What Is Cellular Aging?

-Ageing Data Verified
+Ageing

 Cellular Aging - Definition and Causes

-As we grow old, our cells age.
+Growing old makes the cell age.
 Let us know about this biological fact in the article below.

 Introduction

 Soon after birth, the cellular aging process begins; as cells multiply, divide, and increase in size, they age too.
-The body has planned a process to replace these aging cells with newer cells.
+The body has planned to replace these aging cells with newer ones.
 Aging is one of the periods in the cell life cycle.
 The regulation and subsequent breakdown of cellular processes represent a programmatic decision by the cell to either continue or abandon maintenance procedures with age.

+What Is Cellular Aging?